 How to Install WordPress Manually?

 We have mentioned above that there are two methods of installing WordPress.
-Manually and by using application.
+Manually and by using the application.
 To install WordPress manually, follow the steps below:

 Download WordPress the Core Files